brokenpip3/lotb/README.md

   series = "" # path to the series memo file film = "" # path to the film memo file
   ```
-* [Image](./lotb/plugins/images.py): A plugin that will let you save image in sqlite and call it in a group chat with `imagename.img` or search
+* [Image](./lotb/plugins/images.py): A plugin that will let you save image id in sqlite and call it in a group chat with `imagename.img` or search
   for images with `/image search term` using unsplash:
   ```toml
   [plugins.image]